Brian Yang (producer): Producing work

 In 2014, Yang produced a web series entitled Annie Undocumented, directed by Daniel Hsia, written by Elaine Low (based on her own true story), and starring Nikki SooHoo as a teenage girl who discovers she's undocumented while trying to get her driver's license.
-The series also won the Best Short-Form Web Series award in the Independent Pilot Competition at the New York Television Festival.
+The series won the Best Short-Form Web Series award in the Independent Pilot Competition at the New York Television Festival.

 Yang produced with his 408 Films the drama Snakehead, directed and written by Evan Jackson Leong, and which initially was to star Lucy Liu (but now Shuya Chang) in a story about the underworld of human smuggling that takes place on the streets of New York City's Chinatown.